paulwizviz/mengawas/README.md

 ![wine making](./assets/img/winemaking.webp)</br>
 **Figure 1: Basic Wine Making Steps (see [Image source](https://finding.wine/blogs/blog-posts/basic-steps-of-the-winemaking-process))**

-From a supply chain perspective (see Figure 2), the stages in the chain are harvesting, processing (i.e. extract juice, fermentation, pressure, filtration and aging), bottling, distribution and selling.
-In between these stages are transportations to move intermediate and final products between these stages.
+Examining the supply chain (refer to Figure 2), the process encompasses key stages: harvesting, processing (involving juice extraction, fermentation, pressure, filtration, and aging), bottling, distribution, and selling.
+Transportation serves as the bridge between these stages, facilitating the movement of intermediate and final products.

+Simultaneously, a regulatory chain runs parallel to the physical supply chain.
+Its primary role is to ensure compliance with regulations, particularly in areas such as health and safety, at every stage of the physical chain.

 ![Supply chain](./assets/img/supplychain.jpg)</br>
 **Figure 2: The supply chain**

-<u>What problems are we trying to solve?</u>
+### What problems are we trying to solve?

 `Alantis` is a famous wine making country.
 However, the country's wine making supply chain is dominated by a single company, name `Acme`, which control the processing, bottling and distribution of wines. `Acme` also owns a vineyard and its chain of pubs. `Wakanda` a major importer of `Atlantis` wines is also dissatisfied with the dorminance of `Acme`.
 Together with the supply chain participants in `Atlantis`, `Wakanda` lodge a complain to the `World Trading Body`.

-The `World Trading Body` came to a judgement and ruled that `Alantis` reform the wine supply chain make it more competitive.
+The `World Trading Body` came to a judgement and ruled that `Alantis` must reform the wine supply chain make it more competitive.
 Allowing for more participants to participate in the supply chain.

-Detail analysis of the challenge for `Atlantis` to reform the supply chain is documented [here](./docs/challenge.md)

-<u>A proposed solution</u>

-`Atlantis` government has engaged us to find a solution and we proposed one based on blockchain which we discussed in a report found [here](./docs/solution.md).
-The rationale for using a blockchain based solution are as follows:

-* Enable participants in the supply chain to transact with each other on a peer-to-peer basis.
+For a detailed analysis of the challenges of the wine supply chain we produced a report titled ["Tides of Complexity: Examining the Supply Chain Challenges in Atlantis"](./docs/challenge.md) for the `Atlantis` government.

+### A proposed solution

+The `Atlantis` government enlisted our expertise to address their challenges, leading us to propose a blockchain-based solution.
+The rationale for this proposal is comprehensively outlined in our report titled ['Transforming Atlantis Wine Supply Chain: A Blockchain Solution.'](./docs/solution.md) In essence, the benefits of adopting blockchain technology in this context are:

+* Facilitating peer-to-peer transactions among supply chain participants.
-* Providing a network effect for participants to achieve economies of scale whilst remaining independent entities to avoid anti-competitive practices.
+* Creating a network effect to enable economies of scale for participants while maintaining their independence to prevent anti-competitive practices.
-* Giving regulated bodies bette oversight of the supply chain and to act quickly in the event of bad practice.
+* Providing regulatory bodies with enhanced oversight, enabling swift intervention in case of malpractices.
-* Enabling the supply chain to be efficient.
+* Enhancing overall supply chain efficiency.

-<u>The Implementations</u>
+### Implementation roadmap

-The implemention of our solution is dicussed [here](./docs/implementation.md)
+The implemention of our solution is discussed in our [roadmap](./docs/roadmap.md)

 ## Disclaimer